FP4 All the Way: Fully Quantized Training of LLMs: Experiments

 \section{Experiments}

 \paragraph{Setup.} We used the Llama2 model \citep{llama2} as our baseline.
 This model is a decoder-only Transformer \citep{brown} with pre-normalization RMSNorm \citep{rmsnorm}, Smooth-SwiGLU activation function \citep{Fishmanfp8}, and rotary positional embeddings \citep{rotaryEmb}.
-We trained the models on the open-source Red Pajama dataset \citep{together2023redpajama} for $\sim 200B$ tokens, maintaining hyperparameters consistent with \cite{llama2}, including train-test split and initialization.
-All training was conducted on 256 Intel Gaudi2 devices, during $\sim 6$ days.
-The training is still in progress; we will upload a new version using the larger dataset once it is complete.
+We trained the models on the open-source Red Pajama dataset \citep{together2023redpajama} for \rebuttal{$1T$} tokens, maintaining hyperparameters consistent with \cite{llama2}, including train-test split and initialization. \rebuttal{Specifically, we used AdamW optimizer with $\beta_1=0.9$, $\beta_2=0.95$.
+We used cosine learning rate schedule, with 2000 steps of warmup, peak learning rate of $3\times10^{-4}$ and decay to 0.1 of the peak learning rate.
+We used a global batch-size of 4M tokens.} All training was conducted on 256 Intel Gaudi2 devices, during \rebuttal{$\sim 30$} days.

 \paragraph{FP4 training.} In \cref{fig:fullFp4} we present our main experiment and present the training loss of Llama2 7B with the proposed FP4 scheme, which includes the use of the NVFP4 format (block size 16, scale format E4M3) and applying SR in the neural gradients (update + backward GEMMs) and activations (update GEMM), while applying RtN for the weights (forward + backward GEMMs) and activations (forward GEMM).
-We observe a slight difference in training loss that does not translate into a meaningful gap in downstream task performance (\cref{tab:zeroshot}), consistent with findings reported in prior work \citep{Blakeman2025NemotronHAF}.
-In \cref{tab:fp4_comparison_works} we compare the quantization settings of our work with two previous FP4 training works \cite{fp4Amazon,fp4Msft}, showing we are the first work that allows the acceleration of all matrix multiplication during training.
-In appendix \cref{fig:fullFp4App} we continue the training beyond the point reached at the submission deadline.
+In \cref{tab:fp4_comparison_works} we compare the quantization settings of our work with two previous FP4 training works \cite{fp4Amazon,fp4Msft}, showing we are the first work that allows the acceleration of all matrix multiplication during training. \rebuttal{In the Appendix \cref{tab:robustness} we show the similarity of the FP4 training losses at different seeds, showing the noise robustness of the proposed method.}